kbfinley/Managing-Data-and-Simulations/README.md

-# Data and Simulations: Fall 2024 🕹️
+# Data and Simulations 🕹️
-INST410: Managing with Data and Simulations
+INST410: Managing with Data and Simulations (Fall 2024)